newguy66/EDR-with-LimaCharlie/README.md

 ## Objective

 The main objective of this lab was to explore EDR, using LimaCharlie, to detect an attack.
-From detecting the attack, I then went on to creatre a blocking rule and finally into threat hunting with YARA rules.
+From detecting the attack, I then went on to create a blocking rule and finally into threat hunting with YARA rules.

 ### Skills Learned